How to Use Infographics for Link Building

 For a visual breakdown of the process into stages, the sequence of critical elements is often used, arranged vertically or horizontally.

 The numbering of stages increases the receptivity and visibility of visual information.
-For the same purpose, you can introduce various guiding cues in arrows, lines, and geometric shapes.
+You can introduce various guiding cues in arrows, lines, and geometric shapes for the same purpose.

 Compilations of various tips, lists of resources, or examples are helpful to give in a list.
 This is what a particular type of infographic is for.